matomo-org/developer-documentation/docs/5.x/updates-aka-migrations.md

 updates were merged in the meantime, bumping the version each time.
 So when the original pull request is ready to merge, the version bump there may no longer be to a new version.

-Since every Update requires a change to the Version.php file, this will result in a merge conflict visible in github.
+Since every Update requires a change to the Version.php file, this will result in a merge conflict visible in GitHub.
 To resolve it, simply change the version to the new next version in both Version.php and the new Update file you added.

 ## Differences with the Migration pattern